 The Endless Mountains Nature Center is a non-profit organization that runs a nature center, trails, and day camps along the banks of the Susquehanna River.

 Located behind Camp Lackawanna, the grounds feature 11 miles of trails and a nature center.
 Visitors can hike the trails, which pass along a historic canal and along the river.
 Look closely and you might even see the center’s bald eagle nest.

 The center itself has a small collection of animals that were injured and cannot return to the wild and a place for children’s activities.
 (Note: During the summer months, the hiking trails are only open on weekends.)

-Back on Route 6, head for an entirely different type of adventure and do some wine and beer tasting at Grovedale Winery and Red Barge Brewing, which are located under the same roof in Wyalusing.
-Wine tastings and beer tasting here offer a chance to try some of their delicious offerings, and their beautiful patio is a great place to relax for a bit while having a glass of wine or beer.
+Back on Route 6, head for an entirely different type of adventure and do some wine tasting at Grovedale Winery in Wyalusing.
+Wine tastings here offer a chance to try some of their delicious offerings, and their beautiful patio is a great place to relax for a bit while having a glass of wine.